 Does Your Tool Depend on the Central Maven Repository?

-Here are three quick notes for people who write tools which depend on the Central Maven Repository.
-Adhering to these standards will help to preserve the free, public resource that millions of Maven users depend on.
-We think it is great that people are interacting with the repository, but we want to make sure that we're all doing so in a responsible manner that conserves bandwidth.
+Here are three quick notes for people who write tools that depend on the Central Maven Repository.
+Adhering to these standards will help preserve the free, public resource that millions of Maven users depend on.

 #1: Populate User-Agent Headers

-In general, if your tool ever interacts with the Central Maven repository it is a good idea to maintain contact with at least one member of the Apache Maven PMC, and there are a few working for Sonatype including Brian, Jason, and John.
+In general, if your tool ever interacts with the Central Maven repository, it is a good idea to maintain contact with at least one member of the Apache Maven PMC, and there are a few working for Sonatype including Brian, Jason, and John.

 #2: Don't Scrape Central, Don't Walk the Repo